Frozen Shoulder/ Adhesive Capsulitis

 This means that the the movement the patient can ‘actively’ do on their own will be the same as that as the therapist, who is ‘passively’ carrying out the assessment.

-The cause of a frozen shoulder is unknown but it is more commonly seen in people:
+The cause is unknown but is more commonly seen in older people:

 Post traumatic incidents to the upper limb

 Post operative surgery to the upper limb or breast